ebrucucen/azure-docs/articles/event-grid/resize-images-on-storage-blob-upload-event.md

 az functionapp create --name <function_app> --storage-account  <general_storage_account>  \
 --resource-group myResourceGroup --consumption-plan-location westcentralus
 ```
+This commands creates Application Settings to be shared across all functions hosted on this Function App.
+It will map `AzureWebJobsStorage` setting to the `<general_storage_account>` account you provided, and the `FUNCTIONS_EXTENSION_VERSION` with a value `=~2` setting so that it will run on version 2.x of the Azure Functions runtime.

-Now you must configure the function app to connect to the Blob storage account you created in the [previous tutorial][previous-tutorial].
+Next, you can configure the function app to connect to the Blob storage account you created in the [previous tutorial][previous-tutorial].

 ## Configure the function app

 The function needs the connection string to connect to the Blob storage account.
-The function code that you deploy to Azure in the following step looks for the connection string in the app setting BLOB_STORAGE_CONNECTION_STRING, and it looks for the thumbnail image container name in app setting THUMBNAIL_CONTAINER_NAME.
+The function code that you deploy to Azure in the following step looks for the connection string in the app setting `BLOB_STORAGE_CONNECTION_STRING`, and it looks for the thumbnail image container name in app setting `THUMBNAIL_CONTAINER_NAME`.
 Get the connection string with the [az storage account show-connection-string](/cli/azure/storage/account#show-connection-string) command.
 Set application settings with the [az functionapp config appsettings set](/cli/azure/functionapp/config/appsettings#set) command.

 In the following CLI commands, `<blob_storage_account>` is the name of the Blob storage account you created in the previous tutorial.
 Modify the `THUMBNAIL_WIDTH` property for the image width.